lightninglabs/chantools/README.md

 Flags:
   -h, --help      help for chantools
-  -r, --regtest   Indicates if regtest parameters should be used -t, --testnet   Indicates if testnet parameters should be used
+  -r, --regtest   Indicates if regtest parameters should be used -s, --signet    Indicates if the public signet parameters should be used -t, --testnet   Indicates if testnet parameters should be used -v, --version   version for chantools

 Use "chantools [command] --help" for more information about a command.
 ```